thesoul214/typescript-cheatsheet/README.md

 }
 ```

-The above code snippet might seem overkill, but keep in mind that `instanceOfIValue` can be used in multiple places, and it's scallable to a certain extent.
+The above code snippet might seem overkill, but keep in mind that `instanceOfIValue` can be used in multiple places, and it"s scallable to a certain extent.
 Further properties might be added, and guarded for.
 If there are too many properties to guard though, using **distriminators** to check for instances might be better.

 2. Use **discriminators** to check for instances of specific objects.